HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Wrapping Up

-If you have little ones (or even big ones), these peanut recommendations may be frightening.
+If you have little ones (or even big ones), these peanut allergy prevention recommendations may be frightening.

-For one, it goes against everything you’ve been told about serving peanuts to little kids and the potential for developing a peanut allergy.
+For one, this new approach may go against everything you’ve been told about serving peanuts to little kids and the potential for developing a peanut allergy.

 As a pediatric nutritionist, I know there’s power in knowing what you can and cannot give your baby to eat in the first year of life.
-Your job is to build a variety of food preferences so that it’s easy to develop good eating habits in the future.
+Your job is to build a variety of food experiences so that it’s easy to develop good eating habits in the future.
+And now, we know that you can actively prevent a peanut allergy – how empowering!

 Jill Castle, MS, RD